 The Amazon Australia directory now shows 17 departments with 141 categories between them.
 There are books, of course – what would an Amazon be without them? – and there’s a lot more, from Android apps to music and games, home improvement to baby and toys, and clothing to sports and outdoors.
 Kindle, Fire TV, Prime Video and Photos are also available on the site, and Amazon Basics is there as well, offering Amazon’s native line of products.
 Amazon Fresh is not in the mix, and there’s no indication that it will be added anytime soon.

 The promise of hundreds of thousands of products available on Amazon Australia is no understatement.
-There are currently over 250,000 products already available on the marketplace, and many more are sure to be added as more international sellers look to branch out into the southern hemisphere.
+There are currently over 250,000 products already available on the marketplace.
+Many more are sure to be added as more international sellers look to branch out into the southern hemisphere.
 Amazon Australia is, after all, just starting out.
 Hundreds of thousands more products being listed in the next months is not at all an unrealistic expectation.

 Third party sellers are also going to be getting on Amazon Australia as Amazon Marketplace is also in place.
 They will be able to set up shop and control pricing for their listed products.
 If history is any indication, this should increase the marketplace’s offering by about 50%.

 With that said, we can now make a few predictions about how Amazon Australia is going to live up to their promise.
-We can tell that shipping is not going to be much of a problem, what with Amazon’s huge distribution network and two enormous fulfillment centers in the works.
+We can tell that shipping is not going to be much of a problem.
+Amazon’s huge distribution network and two enormous fulfillment centers in the works will prevent that from being a problem.
 Pricing, however, is not looking too great.

 Perhaps the hope of better online shopping was just too good.
 Maybe Australian shoppers have just suffered so long that they built up a dream that just couldn’t be realized.
 But just maybe, Amazon Australia only needs a little more time.

 One concern that we will be watching closely is how Amazon Australia is going to affect the country’s access to the US and UK websites.
-When there was no Amazon Australia, shoppers would routinely visit amazon.com and amazon.co.uk to get better value than what was available with Aussie product versions.
+When there was no Amazon Australia, shoppers would routinely visit amazon.com and amazon.co.uk to get better value.
 Will they now be limited to shopping on amazon.com.au?
 If past Australian product pricing and item contents are any indication, Amazon Australia is definitely going to be much less popular than all the hype suggested.
 So far, at least, Amazon US and UK customers can now use Amazon Australia by signing in with their existing accounts.
 Users can also sign up for new accounts, but will not be able to merge or link them.